 The Housing Officer shall make annual inspections of the properties within the

 Community Reinvestment Area upon which are located new structures or remodeling for which an exemption has been granted.
-If the Housing Officer finds that the property has not been properly maintained or repaired due to the neglect of the owner, he/she may revoke the tax exemption at any time after the first year of exemption.
+If the Housing Officer finds that the property has not been properly maintained or repaired due to the neglect of the owner, the Housing Officer may revoke the tax exemption at any time after the first year of exemption.
 The Housing Officer shall notify the Franklin County Auditor and the owner of the property that the tax exemption no longer applies.
-If the Housing Officer revokes a tax exemption, he/she shall send a report of the revocation to the Community Reinvestment Area Housing Council established pursuant to this chapter below containing a statement of his/her findings as to the maintenance and repair of the property and his/her reason revoking the exemption.
+If the Housing Officer revokes a tax exemption, the Housing Officer shall send a report of the revocation to the Community Reinvestment Area Housing Council established pursuant to this chapter below containing a statement of the Housing Officer’s findings as to the maintenance and repair of the property and the Housing Officer’s reason revoking the exemption.
 (Ord.
 67-02.
-Passed 9-24-02.)
+Passed 9-24-02.; Ord. ___-14, Passed _______)

 886.10 COMMUNITY REINVESTMENT AREA COUNCIL.